 Music has a profound effect on human beings.
 It is a powerful medium which can alter our physical, emotional, cognitive, social and spiritual state.
 Perhaps this is why music therapy is such an effective treatment for so many ailments.
 Music can help us sleep, distract us from pain, change our mood, calm our anxiety, release stress, stimulate our memories, help us to bond with others… the list goes on and on.

 In music therapy, music is the medium the therapist uses to elicit positive responses to emotional, physical, social, cognitive and spiritual needs of individuals.
 Music is a desirable medium to use in therapy for most due to its familiar, non-threatening nature, and their own personal enjoyment of music.
 There is no set protocol for a music therapy session.
-Sessions are tailored individually for each person depending on their musical preferences and therapy goals.
+Sessions are tailored individually for each person and group depending on their musical preferences and therapy goals.
 Musical ability is not required to benefit from music therapy.

 Music therapy can be an effective treatment for: